Bills linebacker Von Miller turns himself in on felony domestic violence charge

 The alleged assault occurred on Wednesday, according to a police affidavit in which officers wrote that Miller twice put his hands on the neck of the woman, pulled out a chunk of her hair and threw her onto a couch.
 The woman was treated for minor injuries, including bruising on her neck, police said.

+Miller was free after posting $5,000 bond at the DeSoto Regional Jail in his hometown, Glenn Heights police said.
 Miller did not return a text message from The Associated Press seeking comment.
-Glenn Heights police said Miller was free after posting bond.

 The woman and Miller have been in a relationship for seven years and have children together, police wrote in an affidavit supporting the arrest warrant.